Sean Wilentz says it’s complicated

 NYC exhibit sparks memories of my father’s love of the 16th U.S. President

-Spielberg’s timely new Civil War biopic portrays a man leading his people to the gates of the Promised Land
+Spielberg’s Civil War biopic portrays a man leading his people to the gates of the Promised Land

 How history lost Judah P. Benjamin, the most prominent American Jew of the 19th century

 In 1862, Ulysses S. Grant issued an order expelling all Jews from his territory.
 Turns out, that was a good thing.
 Historian Jonathan Sarna explains.

 Charges have dogged American Jews since the 1868 election, as Jonathan Sarna explains in ‘When General Grant Expelled the Jews’

 Adah Isaacs Menken was a 19th-century actress known for her audacity on and off the stage.
 A new biography uncovers the woman behind the scandals.